 A 550 cord lanyard with spring lock is fitted, through the bottom pair of lashing holes, and threaded onto that is a steel washer.
 It seems puzzling at first but it’s there for a reason; it can be used to undo the screws that hold the handle scales on.

 Take the screws out and remove one of the scales, and inside you’ll find a slim cutout that holds a flint and magnesium fire starter plus a couple of tinder tabs.
 If you need to get a fire going in a hurry and don’t have time to make and use a bow drill, just use the back of the blade to strike sparks onto one of the tabs and you’ll have a fire started in a couple of minutes.

 There’s also room in the cutout for one or two fish hooks and a length of line.
 This is a much neater and stronger solution than the old-style hollow handles and it makes a lot of sense.
 If a knife is the first tool you need in a survival situation, some way of making fire is the second.
 With this knife, ESEE has given you both in one package.

 Overall Take and Impressions

 So overall the Laser Strike is an extremely robust and effective cutting tool, capable of slicing, chopping and batoning like a much bigger blade.
 It’s well designed throughout and has some really innovative touches, plus one of the best sheaths we’ve ever seen.

 If you want a simple, high quality and utterly dependable survival knife this one doesn’t have a lot of rivals.
-It’s surprisingly affordable, too – expect to pay around $130 (For the latest prices and discounts, check here), very reasonable for a US-made knife this good.
+It’s surprisingly affordable, too – expect to pay around $130, very reasonable for a US-made knife this good.

 Verdict: Solid, comfortable to use and with amazing cutting power, this does everything a survival knife should.
 Plus it starts fires.
 There’s nothing here that’s not to like.